tymaxey/DrumKit/README.md

 Focus on:
 - key events
 - playing audio
-- listening for transitionend event
+- listening for 'transitionend' event